 - Cover Page: Use provided template (download here)

 - Abstract: Provide a brief summary of the proposal that states how this project will support a city effort.
 Abstracts should not exceed 200 words.

-- Project Narrative: This should not exceed 2 pages double-spaced.
-Please use 1-inch margins.
+- Project Narrative: The project narrative should not exceed 900 words.
 The requested format of the application is as follows: